NextSDS Logo

 Unsuitable media

 Never use direct water jet, since this can lead to a strong evaporation and violent extrusion.
-This can expand the fire.

 Specific hazards

 The solution is easily flammable.
 Vapour air mixture forms explosion-dangerous mixtures.
 The formation of dangerous gases or vapours e. g. hydrogen sulphide (H2S), ammonia (NH3), nitrous gases (NOx) and sulphur dioxide (SO2) must be expected.
 Vapours are heavier than air.
 During heating or in case of fire poisonous gases are produced.
+Increase of pressure and danger of explosion in case of heating up of the containers.

 Instructions